 Design of Polymeric Materials

 Understanding the phase behaviour of polymers is a fundamental task in order to control the morphology and structure of polymeric materials.
-Topics of interest include gas adsorption using porous polymers, particle formation via solvent extraction and acoustic levitation.
+We are particularly interested in the templating of polymer solutions and controlled particle formation via solvent extraction and acoustic levitation.

 Surfaces and Wrinkling